catkin/xylem/docs/spec.rst

 version, we have to retain the repeated explicit definition for all other versions (which are identical).

+We propose the following two changes to alleviate those problems.

 any_version with greater or equal condition
 -------------------------------------------

-We propose the following two changes to alleviate those problems.
-Firstly, installer dicts underneath ``any_version`` may optionally have a key ``any_version_geq`` mapping to a minimal version to which the rule applies, for example:
+Firstly, the dictionary underneath ``any_version`` may optionally have a key ``version_geq`` mapping to a minimal version to which the rule applies.
+The installer dict is then pushed down one level accessed by a ``installers`` key.
+For example:

 .. code-block:: yaml